1996 Jackson firehouse shooting: Perpetrator

-Kenneth Tornes was a Jackson native, who neighbors and childhood friends had generally referred to as competent at his job.
+Kenneth Tornes (March 8, 1964 - April 9, 2000) was a Jackson native, who neighbors and childhood friends had generally referred to as competent at his job.
 He was seen as broadly likable, though prone to mood shifts.
 Friends recalled his preoccupation with physical fitness, and his affinity for cartoons and The Terminator.
 Those who knew him noted his propensity for violent mood swings, and an irascibility that had reached fever pitch in the days before the shooting.
 Weeks before, white supremacist Larry Shoemake had shot multiple people at a Jackson mall, killing one.
 Tornes joined the discussion to say that someone might do something that drastic to the fire department soon.
 In the leadup, a neighbor described him as "like a nut" and "real moody".
 Police were called to the ex-couple's shared home on a domestic violence call, but no charges resulted.

-Tornes is also a suspect in a 1994 triple murder that also occurred in Jackson.
+Tornes is also a suspect in the triple murder of Victoria Minor (18), her 2-week-old son Howard Minor and her boyfriend Clarence Harper Jr. (22) that occurred in Jackson on October 4, 1994.
+According to officials, ballistics matched one of the guns used by Tornes to the 1994 triple murders.